-To get your code(For Yonex rackets only) varified in 3 steps go to - www.sunrisetnt.com
+To get your code(For Yonex rackets only) verified in 3 steps go to - www.sunrisetnt.com

 Hologram sticker is of good quality and not easy to peel it off

-For example: In original Yonex rackets YONEX logo and text “YY” are printed in a certain way.
-Text in counterfeit racket is often distorted and not clear, with a different spacing and font weight.
+For example: In original Yonex rackets, the YONEX logo and text “YY” are printed in a certain way.
+Text in the counterfeit rackets is often distorted and not clear, with different spacing and font-weight.

 Check the production numbers on the racket cap

-If you already have a genuine racket, please compare the butt caps colour.
-A counterfeit racket will often be a different shade of colour, too light or too dark.
+If you already have a genuine racket, please compare the butt cap’s color.
+A counterfeit racket will often be a different shade of color, too light or too dark.

 Additional information for spotting Fake rackets

 You may get some offers and discounts on branded products.
-But if the racket is too cheap, its because fake rackets are extremely cheap.
-If the price is 12,000 rupees and someone is offering it for 5000/4000 then it is definitely fake one.
+But if the racket is too cheap, it is because fake rackets are extremely cheap.
+If the price is 12,000 rupees and someone is offering it for 5000/4000 then it is definitely a fake one.

-Fake rackets often comes in cheapest carry cases available.
+Fake rackets often come in the cheapest carry cases available.

-Nowadays all good rackets comes with inbuilt T-joint.
+Nowadays, all good rackets come with an inbuilt T-joint.
 Even if they are original, these are old models in stock.
-If you do some research you can easily find a racket with inbuilt T joint in a budget above 1000 rupees.
+If you do some research you can easily find a racket with an inbuilt T joint in a budget above 1000 rupees.